-Anomalies is an application designed by Schmidt Workshops.
+Anomalies is an app developed by Schmidt Workshops.
 Anomalies was first published on .
-Anomalies is currently available on the following platforms: Steam, Other.
+It is currently available on the following platforms: Steam, Other.

 Anomalies may be a game, then again it may not.
 One user described it as "A million musical leeches, waiting to suck the serotonin from my brain."